CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

                           and are newer than inputs (default: False) -v 0..5, --verbose 0..5
                           Verbose message level (0=no info, 5=lots) (default: 1)
-    --version             show program's version number and exit
+    --threads INT         Number of CPU cores to use (default: 8) --version             show program's version number and exit

 call_sites